WHMHammer/468-final-project/README.md

 ## TODO

-- Use local/shared memory to cache the batches

 - Test other parallel sorting algorithms to replace merge sort, which has a lot of stall and thread divergence.

 - Add padding to adapt to non-power-of-2 batch sizes